ZeinyLing/DIP-Final-Project/README.md

 [Kaggle watermark dataset](https://doi.org/10.34740/KAGGLE/DSV/5811178) <-- Download the train part, and split it into train, val , test by random
 [Kaggle watermark dataset](https://doi.org/10.34740/KAGGLE/DSV/5811178) <-- Same split in our experiment

-## Step0.Image Preprocessing to Multi-View
+## Step0.
+Image Preprocessing to Multi-View
 - According to your root , modify it in code.
 ```
 input_root = "./data"  <--- According to your root , modify it in code.